Khuzestan Plain

 The Khuzestan Plain is the relatively flat region of Iran where the Khuzestan province and the cities of Ahvaz, Susa and Abadan are located.
-It is the largest plain in Iran and one of the richest agricultural areas in the world.
-It is irrigated by several big rivers such as Karun and Karkheh.
 Khuzestan Plain borders Mesopotamia and is separated from it by the Shatt al-Arab (known as Arvand Rud in Iran) river.

-Khuzestan was the center of the ancient Elamite culture of Iran.

 Wildlife

-In the 19th and early 20th centuries, the Asiatic lion was recorded in Fars Province, Ramhormoz County, Shushtar County, Dezful County and along the Karun river.
+In the 19th and early 20th centuries, the Asiatic lion was recorded in Fars province, Ramhormoz County, Shushtar County, Dezful County and along the Karun river.